gesievi/RADii/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration.rst.txt

 .. ------Header
-    _ Hyperlinks that are wrtitten _Word are collected in the conf.py
+    _ Hyperlinks that are written xxxxx_ are collected in the conf.py so they can be modified at any time more easily.

 ************************************
 LV 1 Exploration tutorial
 ************************************

+Length: ca. 20 min

 This tutorial, is based on the Setup_, in case you have not read through it please do this first.
 It will introduce the basics of the Radii Viewer and the Radii Grashopper plugin, on the basis of the